 - Detroit: It’s the biggest city in Michigan and it’s full of attractions for children and adults alike.
 The Detroit Zoo, which is home to more than 3,300 animals and sees over one million visitors each year, has an amazing Butterfly Garden and Arctic Ring of Life – North America’s largest polar bear exhibit.
 If the weather is nice, you can also take your family for a bike ride along the Detroit Riverfront.
 Wheelhouse Detroit offers bikes for rent and you can get one with a child seat on the back.
 After you’ve explored the Riverfront, be sure to head to American Coney Island—a family-owned spot that’s been around since 1917 and is home of the original “Coney Dog.”

 - Grand Rapids: Grand Rapids, on the west side of the state, is an ideal spot for families that are looking for a combination of culture and recreation.
-Make sure you stop by Frederik Meijer Gardens and Sculpture Park and its conservatory, which features more than 6,000 butterflies.
+Make sure you stop by Frederik Meijer Gardens and Sculpture Park and its conservatory, which features the popular “Butterflies are Blooming” exhibit filled with butterflies through April.
 Another must-see for families is the Grand Rapids Children’s Museum, which offers an array of interactive programs and exhibits.
-After a fun-filled day, head to the Twisted Rooster, where your kids can enjoy macaroni and cheese and other local eats.
+After a fun-filled day, head to ROAM by San Chez for a globally-inspired feast featuring takes on street food from around the world.

 - Marquette: This picturesque Upper Peninsula locale combines a fun college town atmosphere with a quaint small-town U.P. vibe.
 The home of Northern Michigan University offers so much to do while in town, including the Upper Peninsula Children’s Museum, Marquette Maritime Museum and iconic Iron Ore Docks.
 There are also great natural sites, like gorgeous waterfalls, that are just a stone’s throw away!